 Given this background, fans can likely expect to see a mix of gory action and potentially some laughs.

 Rounding out the creative team are Jeff Pinkner (Lost, Amazing Spider-Man 2, and The Dark Tower) and Scott Rosenberg (Gone in 60 Seconds) who are set to co-write the script.
 The two share writing duties on the series Zoo and also teamed up on the screenplay for the new Jumanji: Welcome to the Jungle.

 6. Venom won’t be part of the Marvel Cinematic Universe

 Marvel Studios head Kevin Feige has made it clear that Venom — and any of Sony’s planned Spider-Man spinoffs — won’t be considered part of the MCU.

 That also explains why Holland’s version of the web-slinger won’t be in the Venom movie.
 While his Spider-Man exists in the same world as the Avengers and Marvel’s other well-known characters, Feige suggests that Venom doesn’t.

-A rating for the Venom movie has yet to officially be announced, although reports have indicated that Sony is pursuing an R rating for the film.
+Sony has pursued an R rating for the film.
 Given that Venom is a violent protagonist who will battle an even more evil antagonist, a higher rating seems suitable.